 Access to quality health care is essential for quality of life in any community.
 From emergency services and family practitioners to specialists, laboratories, and mental health services, access to health care provides opportunities for all to live healthy, fulfilling lives.
 New health care technology developments offer not only new treatments and methods of diagnosis, but also greater access to health care providers via the internet.
-This is especially critical for two primary groups: 1) those living in rural communities who may not have local options for various specialty health care providers, and 2) those unable to physically visit a doctor's office due to medical conditions or other issues.
+This is especially critical for two primary groups: 1) those living in rural communities who may not have a local presence for various specialty health care providers, and 2) those unable to physically visit a doctor's office due to medical conditions or other issues.

 The data in the following charts show the connectivity and use of technology among health care facilities in the community, compared to those in other communities participating in Connected Nation's Connected program.
+This project was funded by the Economic Development Administration (EDA) Coronavirus Aid, Relief, and Economic Security (CARES) Act.
 These data should be used to make informed decisions and implement solutions for improving connectivity in the community.

-Data from Wichita County represent survey responses collected between October 2021 and February 2022.
-During this time, four Wichita County health care facilities answered this survey.
-Data from all Connected communities represent survey responses collected between January 1, 2020, and February 28, 2022.
+Data from Orange County represent survey responses collected from February through March 2022.
+During this time, one Orange County health care facility answered this survey.
+Data from all Connected communities represent survey responses collected between January 1, 2020, and March 31, 2022.
 As more communities participate in the Connected program, these figures are likely to change.